For almost two decades, homeowners looking to go solar have had at least one big helping hand: the Residential Clean Energy Tax Credit.

 The tax credit was put in place to promote solar use, but not everyone who uses solar can qualify and be eligible to make a claim.
 To be eligible for the full 30% Residential Clean Energy Credit, you must meet the following criteria:

-• Installation of the solar power system began between January 1, 2022, and December 31, 2032.
+- Installation of the solar power system began between January 1, 2022, and December 31, 2032.

-• The solar power system was installed in your primary or secondary residence within the United States.
+- The solar power system was installed in your primary or secondary residence within the United States.

-• The solar power system is new or being put to use for the first time.
+- The solar power system is new or being put to use for the first time.

-• You must own the solar power system, as leased equipment does not qualify (The company you lease the equipment from will receive the Residential Clean Energy Credit, and will typically use it to help lower your lease payments).
+- You must own the solar power system, as leased equipment does not qualify (The company you lease the equipment from will receive the Residential Clean Energy Credit, and will typically use it to help lower your lease payments).

 Any costs incurred during the installation of the solar power system can be included in the tax credit.
 These include components such as mounting equipment, batteries, and wires, as well as related costs such as labor, assembly, and inspection

-After purchasing your solar power system, you should file for the Residential Clean Energy Credit within the tax year, just like you file your federal taxes.
-For the solar tax credit, you are required to use Form 5695 for Residential Energy Credits.
 Regardless of whether you use the federal income tax or the alternative income tax to calculate your tax liability, you can still claim the full value of the Residential Clean Energy Credit and receive the residential energy credit, as it can be used against both.

-The Residential Clean Energy Credit is not the same as an up-front ‘discount’ on your solar, since it is not applied to the cost of your solar power system at the time of purchase.
+The Residential Clean Energy Credit is not the same as an up-front discount on your solar, since it is not applied to the cost of your solar power system at the time of purchase.
 Instead, you pay for the system (or finance it with a solar loan) and then it is your responsibility to claim the tax credit when you file your taxes.

-Beyond solar energy and other clean power systems, several passive technologies can now qualify for the Residential Clean Energy Credit on a newly designated section of Form 5695.
+Beyond solar energy and other clean power systems, several passive technologies now qualify for the Residential Clean Energy Credit on a newly designated section of Form 5695.
 So in addition to the solar tax credit refund, upgrades like insulation, home energy audits, and modern doors or windows could qualify for further savings every calendar year the program is available.

 Can solar tax credit refunds carry over?

 To further incentivize solar power system installation, there is a tax credit carryover rule if your tax liability is too small for the Residential Clean Energy Credit.
-Your tax credit can be deducted from federal income taxes over several years, but this tax credit carryover can only happen during the period the IRS solar tax credit is in effect, so you need to have used the full credit by the time the credit expires on January 1, 2032.
+Your tax credit can be deducted from federal income taxes over several years, but this tax credit carryover can only happen during the period the IRS solar tax credit is in effect, so you need to have used the full credit by the time the credit expires on January 1, 2035.

 What Forms Are Needed To Claim The Residential Clean Energy Credit?

 Good news: Claiming the Residential Clean Energy Credit is easy!
-Once you've confirmed that you are eligible, you will be required to fill out and attach IRS Form 5695 while filing your federal taxes.
+Once you've confirmed you are eligible, you will be required to fill out and attach IRS Form 5695 while filing your federal taxes.
 The Residential Clean Energy Credit forms ensure you get the full value of your tax credit.

 Along with solar power, Tax Form 5695 helps taxpayers calculate tax credits for various other residential energy improvements such as solar energy storage, solar water heating, geothermal heat pumps, wind turbines, and fuel cells.